I came across the following observation from a volleyball coach.

 This coach is conflating player-centric with game-like.
 Those are two different concepts.

 Player-centric means the players are the ones primarily in control of the activity.
 They are the ones serving, hitting, tossing, etc. This is as opposed to the coach being the main driver.
 Generally speaking, you want as much of the former as you can have.
 After all, it’s the players who should get the reps, not the coach.
+Also, if the coach is in the middle of the action it’s harder to fully observe and provide feedback.
 But sometimes the latter is the best choice.

 Making things game-like is about how close the activity mimics actual game play.
 Starting each rally with a serve over the net and playing things out is fully game-like.
 Tossing the ball to a passer from the same side of the net as described above is not game-like.